Metal injection molding

 Why work with us

-MIM projects often fail early for simple reasons: the wrong process was assumed, the drawing was not screened properly, or communication broke between buyer and supplier.
+MIM projects often fail early for simple reasons: the wrong process was assumed, the drawing was not screened against real pressing limits, or changes got lost between engineering and the shop floor.

 Drawing-first approach